jamgar/responsive-dashboard/README.md

-# JavaScript Starter
+# Responsive Dashboard

-This a JavaScript Starter Boilerplate to use for any JavaScript project you will be using ES6+.
-It babel and webpack.
-You can use it to start a React app.
+This is a responsive dashboard.
+It is part of my 100DaysOfCode challenge.

 ### Version
 1.0.0